 -Ability to create functional and visual design specifications for development hand-off

--Background in project management
+-Experience in project leadership

 -Familiarity with interaction design and information architecture